Rate protection fees. TV surcharges. Tech fees. Recovery charges. These lines are easy to miss, and that is the point.

 Broadcast TV Fee / Regional Sports Network Fee

-This fee is applied even to pure internet-only accounts in some billing configurations.
-It is not a government-mandated tax — it is Comcast revenue.
-Always verify your invoice line by line.
+This fee can show up even on internet-only accounts.
+It is not a government tax.
+It is Comcast revenue.
+Check the bill line by line.

 How to remove it: Call retention and explicitly request its removal.
 State you have an internet-only account and do not receive broadcast television services.